vuejs/v2.vuejs.org/src/v2/guide/components.md

 })
 ```

 Then Vue will halt and emit warnings in the console, telling you that `data` must be a function for component instances.
-It's good to understand why the rules exist though, so let's cheat.
+It's good to understand why the rules exist though, so let's chat.

 ``` html
 <div id="example-2">